Duration: 4 Days | 3 Nights

 As an alternative to the standard program on Day 3, you can choose one of the following for an extra cost.
 You can also extend the 4-Day trip by one or two days and include the options below for an additional cost.

-Alternative Option 2: Tour to Kotor and Perast (including transfer, guidance and entrance fees).
+Alternative Option 2: Tour to Shkodra (including transfer, guidance, entrance fees)

 • Price shown is for a person based on twin share accommodation (The price is based on 3* accommodation.
 4* hotels can be organised if requested for an extra cost).